-Proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
+Proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety which, among other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
 The training should be regularly updated.
 Induction and training should be in line with any advice from the safeguarding partners.